canonical/lxd/doc/howto/storage_create_pool.md

 For most storage drivers, the storage pools exist locally on each cluster member.
 That means that if you create a storage volume in a storage pool on one member, it will not be available on other cluster members.

-This behavior is different for Ceph-based storage pools (`ceph` and `cephfs`) where each storage pool exists in one central location and therefore, all cluster members access the same storage pool with the same storage volumes.
+This behavior is different for Ceph-based storage pools (`ceph`, `cephfs` and `cephobject`) where each storage pool exists in one central location and therefore, all cluster members access the same storage pool with the same storage volumes.
 ```